Above right: The man, the vertical, the beverage...

 I was born in 1968.
-I'm currently living on a beautiful spot just west of Almere (info in Dutch and photos here), together with Marielle and our two Irish Setters Raya and Luca.
+I'm currently living on a beautiful spot just west of Almere (info in Dutch and photos here), in Flevoland province.
+I'm living there together with Marielle and our two Irish Setters Raya and Luca.
 I'm a free-lance IT specialist since 1999.
 My company is called QRD ("where are you bound for?").
 Besides playing radio, I like to play the piano.
-Also, I enjoy brewing beer, listening to jazz music, and going on long-distance hikes.
+Also, I enjoy brewing beer, listening to jazz music, dancing to EDM, and going on long-distance hikes.
 Finally, I enjoy running half marathons and playing the occasional game of squash.

 I've been known to regularly tune the living room radio as a toddler, but it wasn't until I was in my teens that my interest for radio really developed.
 First with listening to shortwave broadcast and utility stations.
 Later, my interest moved towards ham radio and I became an SWL (NL-10191).
 The receiver was a Kenwood R600.